Carreau/ipython-wiki/IPEP-24:-completion-and-object_info.md

     # This is either the line or entire cell in which the completion is being requested.
     "code" : "multiline\nstring",

-    # The line number of the cursor.
-    "lineno" : int,

-    # The cursor position within the active line.
+    # The position of the cursor in the code block.
-    "col" : int,
+    "cursor_pos" : int,
 }
 ```